dambergn-codefellows/snakes-cafe/README.md

 - Expanded all categories to 6 items.
 - Menue now prints out prices of items.
 - When added to order price of item is printed as well as a current total.
-- Added tip to message line at bottom to bring up the help menue.

 ### 2018-08-13
 - Added menue items to select from to print to screen.